-Before attempting to wash the blower, stop the engine, remove the ignition key, and disconnect the spark plug wires.
+Before attempting to wash the blower, stop the engine, remove the key from the ignition switch, and disconnect the negative battery cable.
 Wear goggles or face shield.

-1. Remove the GHS blower drive belt tension by depressing the idler pulley on the tightener arm.
+Remove the GHS blower drive belt tension by depressing the idler pulley on the tightener arm.
 Roll the belt off the blower pulley.
 The belt should be clear of the blower pulley, allowing free movement of the blower wheel.